“Data-driven storytelling is poised to be the next big trend in content marketing.” Harvard Business Review, October 2015.

 - Relationships.
 For example, correlations, potentially through to causation and prediction.

-There are many stories based on trends.
-Typically these stories focus on how something is rising or falling over time.
+Typically trend stories focus on how something is rising or falling over time.
 However, even a flattening trend can be a major story.
-One of the big news stories of recent weeks has been how Twitter is failing to grow its active users.
+One story has been how Twitter is failing to grow its active users.
 This story can be told through very clearly through the chart and headline below.

 “Twitter Fails To Grow Active Users”